-This was the first Indian food I ever ate and it became a favourite with family and friends.
+This was the first Indian food I ever ate.
+Over the years it became a favourite with family and friends.

-The only unusual ingredient in this recipe is the dried mango powder, or amchur.
+The only unusual ingredient in this recipe is the dried mango powder or amchur.
 This spice adds a tangy flavour to the finished dish.
-It is readily avalable from Indian grocers or spice merchants.
+It is readily available from Indian grocers or spice merchants.

 My Grandmother’s notes include many, many potato recipes.
 Given how common this introduced vegetable is in Indian cuisine and the love the Raj had for it, is no surprise.
-If you want a similar, but moister dish, try the potato, pea and tomato recipe.
+If you want a similar, moist dish, try the potato, pea and tomato recipe.

 - 2 tsp sesame seeds